 - Cavity treatment with metal-free fillings that are not only non-toxic but require minimal tooth structure to be “drilled away” to accommodate the filling.
 This combination of advanced, cosmetic materials and gentle techniques that promote natural healing and lifelike design, form the greatest bond between dental ceramics and organic structure.
 So, biomimetic fillings are designed to last a lifetime.
 Traditional fillings and restorations tend to crack, which allows bacteria to penetrate and infect the tooth.

-- Alternatives to root canal therapy are recommended, as biomimetic dentists like Dr. Dalwani recognize that no procedure can completely clean out the bacteria at the center of an infected tooth.
+- Alternatives to root canal therapy are recommended, as biomimetic dentists like Dr. Altman and Dr. Dalwani recognize that no procedure can completely clean out the bacteria at the center of an infected tooth.
 Harmful pathogens are left behind.
 Your dentist is happy to discuss restorative procedures that use resilient, tissue-friendly (biocompatible) materials to seal teeth from infection, preventing reinfection, and the need for root canal treatment down the road.
 If a tooth cannot be “saved” with restorative therapy, she will discuss safe tooth replacement with dental implants.

 - Inlays and onlays provide a more conservative option for restoring a damaged tooth.
-Dr. Dalwani may use this option when a tooth requires more coverage than a filling but does not require a full dental crown.
+Dr. Altman and Dr. Dalwani may use this option when a tooth requires more coverage than a filling but does not require a full dental crown.
 Sometimes also called partial crowns, biomimetic inlays and onlays can preserve the maximum amount of natural tooth while effectively strengthening the tooth with natural, attractive materials.